-August is the worst month in most places: Not only does it get uncomfortably hot, muggy, and crowded, but seemingly the entire country goes on vacation, at least from August 15 onward—and many Italians take off the entire month.
-Many family-run hotels, restaurants, and shops are closed (except at the spas, beaches, and islands, where most Italians head).
+August is the worst month in many places: Not only does it get uncomfortably hot and muggy, but seemingly the entire country goes on vacation for at least two weeks (many Italians take off the entire month).
+Plenty of family-run hotels, restaurants, and shops are closed, except at the spas, beaches, and islands, where most Italians head.
 Paradoxically, you will have many urban places almost to yourself if you visit in August—Turin and Milan in particular can seem virtual ghost towns, and even excellent hotels there are heavily discounted.
 (Florence and Rome are no longer as quiet as they once were.)
 Just be aware that many fashionable restaurants and nightspots are closed for the whole month.

-From late October to Easter, many attractions operate on shorter (sometimes much shorter) winter hours, and some hotels are closed for renovation or redecoration, though that is less likely if you are visiting the cities.
+From late October to Easter, many attractions operate on shorter winter hours, and some hotels are closed for renovation or redecoration, although inconvenience is much less likely if you are visiting a city.
 Many family-run restaurants take a week or two off sometime between November and February; spa and beach destinations become padlocked ghost towns.

 It’s warm all over Italy in summer; it can be very hot in the south, and almost anywhere inland.
 Landlocked cities in Tuscany and Umbria, and on the plains of Veneto, Lombardy, and Emilia-Romagna, feel stifling during a July or August hot spell.
 The higher temperatures (measured in Italy in degrees Celsius) usually begin everywhere in May, often lasting until sometime in October.
 Winters in the north of Italy are cold, with rain and snow.
 A biting wind whistles over the mountains into Milan, Turin, and Venice.
 Florence likewise, though less regularly.
 In Rome and the south the weather is warm (or at least, warm-ish) almost all year, averaging 10 degrees C (50 degrees F) in winter.
 But even here, chilly snaps are possible, as widespread freezing temperatures and heavy snow in 2017 showed.

 The rainiest months pretty much everywhere are usually October and November.